TFP / TFCD Tips for Models & Photographers

 I was quite lucky to eventually get to shoot with some nice models with good character and attitude.

-If you are a photographer viewing this page, let me share some TFCD photography tips with you.
-Do note that I have been approached by models most of the time and yet, these have happened; if you are approaching the model, expect worse.
+Do note that I have been approached by models (mostly aspiring models) most of the time and yet, these have happened; if you are approaching the model, expect worse.

 Most TFCD models are lazy or/and fickle-minded.

 They are probably not trying to play you out but expect them to change their mind towards the shoot.
 You are lucky enough if they even bother to keep you updated when they have changed their mind.

 Most TFCD models will think you are unprofessional if you sound too humble.

 Unfortunately, this is the hard truth of life.
 They may even step over you or belittle your work.
 Be nice but there is a limit.
 Of course, there are some smart ones who will can make better judgement (about you).

 Being average looking or worse does not mean the girl will agree to do TFCD shoot with you.

 There may be certain period of time when you are just unlucky and cannot find any good model to work with.
 Even if you were to lower down your standard so that there will be a higher chance to set up a shoot, it does not mean the model you approach will definitely agree to work with you.
 You do not have to settle for a model who is below average, in the hope that she will give you zero problem.

 Most TFCD models who promise to get back to you after getting their schedule will not.